mackenzie-gray/wattpad-nodejs-sdk/README.md

 # Wattpad NodeJS SDK

-Steamline your development of apps with Wattpad's API by using this nodejs.
+Steamline your development of apps with Wattpad's API by using this nodejs wattpad client.

 ## Getting Started